-An unemployed man is desperate to support his family.
+A story is told of an unemployed man who is desperate to support his family.
 His wife watches TV all day and his three teenage kids have dropped out of high school to hang around with the local toughs.
 He applies for a janitor's job at a large firm and easily passes an aptitude test.

 The human resources manager tells him, "You will be hired at minimum wage of $5.15 an hour.
 Let me have your e-mail address so that we can get you in the loop.
 Our system will automatically e-mail you all the forms and advise you when to start and where to report on your first day."

 Taken back, the man protests that he is poor and has neither a computer nor an e-mail address.
-To this the manager replies, "You must understand that to a company like ours that means that you virtually do not exist.
-Without an e-mail address you can hardly expect to be employed by a high-tech firm.
+To this, the manager replies, "You must understand that to a company like ours that means that you virtually do not exist.
+Without an e-mail address, you can hardly expect to be employed by a high-tech firm.
+Good day."

 Stunned, the man leaves.
 Not knowing where to turn and having $10 in his wallet, he walks past a farmers' market and sees a stand selling 25lb crates of beautiful red tomatoes.
 He buys a crate, carries it to a busy corner and displays the tomatoes.

 In less than 2 hours he sells all the tomatoes and makes 100% profit.
 Repeating the process several times more that day, he ends up with almost $100 and arrives home that night with several bags of groceries for his family.